atticus-sullivan/cluttealtex/README.md

 config file (`.cluttealtexrc.lua`)
 - arguments containing `[=...]` all have a default value, so when passing this option you don't have to specify a value.
-Like with usual CLI arguments, you can pass a custom value either seperated with a space \eg `--engine lualatex` (or seperated with an equal sign)
+Like with usual CLI arguments, you can pass a custom value either seperated with a space e.g. `--engine lualatex` (or seperated with an equal sign)

 ## For developers / advanced users